oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_String.md

 Use `String?.fetchAllDigit()` to fetch all digit characters as a String.

-Use `String?.normalizePhoneNumberIran()` to normalize a Phone Number with Iran format with low validation.
+Use `String?.normalizePhoneNumberIran()` to normalize a Phone Number with Iran format only.

 Use `String?.normalizePhoneNumberI18N()` to normalize a Phone Number with i18n format.